nscale4by8/nscale4x8/buildingClevelandTwistDrill/buildingCYDC.md

 ![](ctdc02.png)  |  ![](ctdc03.png)
 ![](ctdc04.png)  |  ![](ctdc05.png)

 While designing this structure, I refined a system for securely and accurately joining walls using tabs and slots.
-The printed parts have dimensions reliably accurate to 0.2mm.
-The printed parts all fit  with interlocking elements that are snug.
+The printed parts have dimensions reliably accurate to 0.02mm.
+The printed parts fit  with interlocking elements that are snug.
 The buildings hold together without glue for a while, and even the windows stay in place without glue during assembly.
 I expect to use this design system for future building models.

 [Back](https://nscale4by8.github.io/nscale4x8/)